pageSwanson/pd-instrument-course/session_7/instrument_7.md

     - `vline~` with a message box input '0, 44100 1000'
         - starting position, ending position duration
 - we'll play all 44,100 samples over the course of 1 second this way
-- you can now click to recall the sample
+- you can now click the message input on the 'vline' object to recall the sample